emacsattic/signature/README.md

 - ' denotes comments
 - . denotes other types of rows

-This is proof of concept code to determine usefulness of approach.
-I want to make it possible to navigate to the files through the `*signature*` buffer.
-And add some highlighting in the report buffer.
+This is proof of concept code to determine usefulness of approach, it might benefit from some more elaborate highlighting.

 Other languages would be nice as well.
 Javascript and Coffeescript would probably be first up.
 If one could ride on top of semantic that